OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-07.md

 ## Luke 7:50

-And He said to the woman, “Your faith has saved you; go in peace.”
+And He told the woman, “Your faith has saved you; go forth in peace.”